skelkar001/BrazilianEcommerceRecommendationSystem/README.md

 #### Insight #5: Boleto and credit cards are most popular payment methods
 This is not a surprise that credit cards and boleto were the most popular payment methods.
 Boleto is unique to brazil and is popular due to the prevalence of cash economy

+#### Insight #6: Average order size was 1.2 items
+Over 86% of the orders had only single item

+### Recommendation Algorithms

+Five distinct approaches were implemented with each tapping into the unique aspects of product and/or user pattern

+##### Model 1: Simple content-filtering

+**Approach:** Product features (including review score) are leveraged to determine similarity (cosine similarity) amongst them.
+Top 10 most similar products, per this criteria, are recommended to the user for a given sample product

+##### Model 2: Context-aware content-filtering

+**Approach:** In addition to product features (including review score), freight costs, payments data and state level popularity trends are considered.
+The final scoring is determined as a weighted average of product similarity, state popularity, review score, freight charges.
+This approach accounts for geographic variations, which can be significant

+##### Model 3: Collaborative filtering

+**Approach:** SURPRISE library was leveraged to experiment multiple recommendation algorithms such as SVD, NMF, KNNBasic (user- and item-based).
+Since most orders were single-item purchases and one-time customers, the efficacy of collaborative filtering will be limited.
+NMF was the best performer, followed by SVD and KNNbasic respectively.

+##### Model 4: Popularity-based recommendations (most purchased + highly rated)

+**Approach:** Taking inspiration from Amazon e-commerce experience, I also implemented most purchased and highest rated product features

+**Insights:** Each product was purchased 3.6 times on average.
+And top 10% of products (roughly 3.1k) accounted for 29% of all purchases.
+This shows the power i.e. impact of popularity based recommendation approach.

+##### Model 5: Market-basket analysis

+Approach: Taking inspiration from Amazon's 'Customers who bought this item also bought...' recommendation, I implemented a market-basket analysis.
+This involved using a library called mlxtrend to unearth causal relationships between products.
+These relationships are called association rules.

+Insights:
+ - Only 64 frequently purchased itemsets were found.
+Each itemset denotes a collection of items that were observed to be purchased together at a frequency greater than minimum support threshold specified in the code
+ - From these frequent itemsets, six association rules were discovered wherein
+   - Each rule showed very strong lift.
+This implies the likelihood 'consequent' purchase increases significantly
+   - Average confidence of 63%.
+This implies the rules are highly reliable
+   - But the support for each rule was low.
+This implies these may be niche combinations that are not purchased as frequently.
+But whenver it happens, the confidence level of predicting the consequent is high

+### Conclusions